 To help Product Managers tackle this complexity, I developed a framework I call the IoT Decision Framework.

 This IoT framework provides a structured approach to creating a robust IoT product strategy.
-What I mean by that is, this strategy is all about making decisions.
-The IoT Decision Framework helps you understand the areas where you need to make decisions and ensures consistency across all of your strategic decisions.
+What I mean by that is this strategy is all about making decisions.
+The IoT Decision Framework helps you understand the areas where you need to make decisions and ensures consistency across all your strategic decisions.

 Throughout my courses, participants drastically alter their product strategies as they work through the IoT Decision Framework.
-It helps them uncover questions they otherwise would not have considered—questions that could make or break their products.
+It helps them uncover questions they otherwise would not have considered that could make or break their products.

 The 5 Layers of the IoT Technology Stack